Information for Candidates' Supervisors

 Introduction

-Candidates to the Catalyst Europe 2021 program may be currently working in full time activities.
-Catalyst Europe is specifically designed to enroll participants on a half-time basis because this allows participants to maintain (partially) the job and relationship with their current employer during the program, although they may reduce the dedication.
+Candidates to the Catalyst Europe 2026 program may be currently working in full time activities.
 Employers typically are universities, research centers and hospitals or other healthcare service providers.
 It may be companies as well.

 How Catalyst Fellows bring value to their current organizations?